tangledhelix/toggleAirport/README.md

 Bluetooth support
 -----------------

 If you use a Bluetooth keyboard/mouse or other devices, you can have this service turn Bluetooth off when you are away from your desk (signaled by the lack of wired ethernet).
 In that case, set `BLUETOOTH` to `yes` in `toggleAirport.sh`.

 Bluetooth support requires `blueutil`, found here:

 <http://www.frederikseiffert.de/blueutil/>

+You can also install `blueutil` via [homebrew][].
+If you do that, then set

+    BLUEUTIL_BREW=1

+This is necessary because the syntax for the command changed at some point.
+The version in homebrew appears to be newer than the version at frederikseiffert.de.